Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-03-14-a-day-in-ersfjordbotn.md

 <br/>

-This was indeed important as that moment shot straight to my memory as this driver informed me he could not accept my card...
+This was indeed important, as that m shot straight to my brain  this driver informed me he could not accept my card...

 Now you may be thinking.
 "But Chance, that nice lady gave you 100NOK."
 YES SHE DID.